Leveraging AI for Transformative Education

 6. Value for money: keep costs low and promote sustainability by working within existing systems and structures at government, civil society, and community level; establish innovative linkages for more efficient delivery such as child protection.

-You can see a short video summarising the project here.
+You can see a short video summarizing the project here.

 You can read the TEAM Girl Malawi Final Reflections Summary Report here written by the Girls’ Education Challenge fund manager.